sauce-archives/isign/README.rst

 * ongoing maintenance as new versions of iOS are released
 * speed improvements via parallelization and caching
 * better documentation of the data structures involved in code signing (``LC_CODE_SIGNATURE``)
+* public continuous integration - currently Sauce Labs tests every change to this library, but it should be more public
 * the thrilling work of code cleanups

 Your contributions are valued and welcome.
 Get in touch with the maintainers, file an issue, or fork the code!